Titanic (1997 film): Pre-production

-Writing and inspiration

-James Cameron has long had a fascination with shipwrecks, and for him the RMS Titanic was "the Mount Everest of shipwrecks".
-He was almost past the point in his life when he felt he could consider an undersea expedition, but said he still had "a mental restlessness" to live the life he had turned away from when he switched from the sciences to the arts in college.
-So when an IMAX film was made from footage shot of the wreck itself, he decided to seek Hollywood funding to "pay for an expedition and do the same thing".
-It was "not because I particularly wanted to make the movie," Cameron said.
-"I wanted to dive to the shipwreck."
+Cameron had long been fascinatined by shipwrecks and felt Titanic was "the Mount Everest of shipwrecks".
+He was almost past the point in his life when he felt he could consider an undersea expedition, but was restless to explore the life he had turned away from when he switched from the sciences to the arts in college.
+After an IMAX film, Titanica (1992), was made from footage of the Titanic wreck, Cameron saught Hollywood funding for his own expedition.
+He said he was more motivated by a desire to see the shipwreck than to make a film.

-Cameron wrote a scriptment for a Titanic film, met with 20th Century Fox executives including Peter Chernin, and pitched it as "Romeo and Juliet on the Titanic".
-Cameron stated, "They were like, 'Oooooohkaaaaaay – a three-hour romantic epic?
-Sure, that's just what we want.
-Is there a little bit of Terminator in that?
-Any Harrier jets, shoot-outs, or car chases?'
-I said, 'No, no, no. It's not like that.
-The studio was dubious about the idea's commercial prospects, but, hoping for a long-term relationship with Cameron, they gave him a greenlight.
+Cameron wrote a scriptment for a Titanic film, met 20th Century Fox executives including Peter Chernin, and pitched it as "Romeo and Juliet on the Titanic".
+Cameron said the executives were unconvinced of the commercial potential, and had instead hoped for action scenes similar to his previous films.
+They approved the project as they hoped for a long-term relationship with Cameron.

-Cameron convinced Fox to promote the film based on the publicity afforded by shooting the Titanic wreck itself, and organized several dives to the site over a period of two years.
-"My pitch on that had to be a little more detailed," said Cameron.
-"So I said, 'Look, we've got to do this whole opening where they're exploring the Titanic and they find the diamond, so we're going to have all these shots of the ship."
-Cameron stated, "Now, we can either do them with elaborate models and motion control shots and CG and all that, which will cost X amount of money – or we can spend X plus 30 per cent and actually go shoot it at the real wreck."
+Cameron convinced Fox to promote the film based on the publicity afforded by shooting the Titanic wreck, and organized several dives over two years.
+He also convinced Fox that shooting the real wreck, instead of simulating it with special effects, would provide value: "We can either do [the shots] with elaborate models and motion control shots and CG and all that, which will cost X amount of money – or we can spend X plus 30 per cent and actually go shoot it at the real wreck."